With Vault installed, the next step is to start a Vault server.

 Copy and run the

 export VAULT_ADDR ...command from the terminal output.
-This will configure the Vault client to talk to our dev server.
+This will configure the Vault client to talk to the dev server.

 Save the unseal key somewhere.
 Don't worry about how to save this securely.
 For now, just save it anywhere.